OpenJobDescription/openjd-specifications/rfcs/0000-template.md

 ## Motivation

 Why are we doing this?
 What use cases does it support?
 Focus on what sorts of workflows your feature would enable for users.
 How common are those use cases: Are they specific to one company's way of working, or more generally adopted?

-Avoid rationales like "this is available like this in system X" since that rationale may not be compelling.
-Rather, think about *why* the feature is available in terms of what users accomplish with it.
+If this is inspired by the capabilities of existing systems, then think about *why* the feature is available in terms of what users accomplish with it.
 Our vision for Open Job Description is a general and expressive specification rather than one that is a simply superset of features/syntax available in existing distributed batch computing systems and pipeline tools.

 ## Specification

 What are the specific changes that are being proposed?

-Write this in a form similar to the official formal specification documents as though it could just be dropped in to the existing documentation as-is.
+Please write this in a form similar to the official formal specification documents as though it could just be dropped in to the existing documentation as-is.

 ## Prior Art